AlexMason/AlchemicalClicker/README.md

 AlchemicalClicker
 =================

 This is an incremental/idle game called Alchemical Clicker.
-This is all about the elements baby!
+This game is all about the elements baby!